Starting the New Year With New Options in Cancer Care

 Only if the treatment area includes the scalp.

-Many patients continue working with minimal disruption during their proton therapy or afterwards.
+Many patients continue working with minimal disruption during their proton therapy—including immediately after treatment sessions.